gniero/oidc-dtr-resources/openid-deferred-token-response-1_0.md

 # OpenID Provider Authenticates End-User

-This will describe the OP validating the Identity Information from the End-User.
+After issuing the `deferred_code` in the Authentication Request Acknowledgment, the OP continues the Authentication Process by validating the Identity Information obtained from the End-User.
+The OP MAY take an arbitrary amount of time to complete this process.

-How that works is beyond the scope of this specification.
-Reminder to consider cancellation that has been described later in this specification.
+The processing performed by the OP during this step is outside the scope of this specification.
+As an example, the OP might use biometric verification, manual review, or other methods to authenticate the End-User based on the provided Identity Information.

+During this time, the OP MUST observe for timeouts, or cancellation requests from the RP as described in [(#canceling-an-ongoing-authentication-process, use title)].

 # Deferred Notification Endpoint